sfromm/ansible-report/README.md

     /usr/share/ansible_plugins/callback_plugins

 Alternatively, you can configure this directory via your _ansible.cfg_.
-After copying there, you need to configure the sqlalchemy url that will be used.
+After copying there, you need to configure the database that will be used.
 The following is an example that uses a *sqlite* file in the current directory:

     [ansiblereport]
+    db.engine = sqlite
-    sqlalchemy.url = sqlite:///ansbile.sqlite
+    db.name = test.sqlite

 For information on configuring sqlaclhemy, one starting point is [SQLAlchemy Engines](http://docs.sqlalchemy.org/en/latest/core/engines.html).
 More information is available at http://docs.sqlalchemy.org/en/latest/.